Nazar-Pichak/NoteBookApp/README.md

 - For exploring and studying, especially for beginners.
 - For modifying and improvements.

-# To start with this app:
+# To start with this app
 - you can simply clone this repo and run on your local machine.

 # To find useful info:
 - follow this [tutorial](https://www.pythontutorial.net/django-tutorial/) and [Django](https://docs.djangoproject.com/) documentation as well.

-# The app lives by following:
+# The app lives by following
 - [NoteBookApp](http://nazar2022.pythonanywhere.com/)